StacklokLabs/mcp-tef/docs/pypi-trusted-publishing-setup.md

 This document describes how to configure PyPI trusted publishing for the `mtef` package.

+> **Note**: Currently, the CLI is published to GitHub Releases only.
+This guide is for future PyPI publishing setup.
+The workflow file referenced (`release-cli.yml`) currently creates GitHub releases but does not publish to PyPI yet.

 ## Overview

 Trusted publishing allows GitHub Actions to publish to PyPI without storing API tokens.
 It uses OpenID Connect (OIDC) to establish trust between GitHub and PyPI.